progit/progit/de/07-customizing-git/01-chapter7.markdown

 	$ git config --system receive.denyDeletes true

 Dies verbietet grundsätzlich jedem Benutzer das Löschen eines Branches oder Tags.
 Um einen Remote Branch zu löschen müssen die ref Dateien manuell vom Server entfernt werden.
-Es gibt aber auch noch andere interessantere Wege dies auf Benutzerbasis über Zugriffssteuerungslisten (ACL) durchzufühen.
+Es gibt aber auch noch andere interessantere Wege dies auf Benutzerbasis über Zugriffssteuerungslisten (ACL) durchzuführen.
 Ich werde dies am Ende dieses Kapitel noch vorstellen.

 <!--
 This denies branch and tag deletion over a push across the board — no user can do it.
 To remove remote branches, you must remove the ref files from the server manually.
 There are also more interesting ways to do this on a per-user basis via ACLs, as you’ll learn at the end of this chapter.